MRC Industry Collaboration Framework (ICF) - MRC

 If the company partner is providing a financial contribution (either cash or in-kind through the supply of materials or resources) and they are expecting to access the outputs of the research, and as part of the collaboration the company partner will have access to results prior to publication, then the application should be submitted under the ICF.

-If the company partner is not expecting to access the outputs of the research, and will not have access to results prior to normal publication they should be considered as a supplier and the application does not need to be submitted under the ICF.
+If the company partner is not expecting to access the outputs of the research, and will not have access to results prior to normal publication, they should be considered as a supplier and the application does not need to be submitted under the ICF.

 The industry partner is advised to provide a letter of support confirming this contribution.
-If materials are being supplied free of charge then a materials transfer agreement may be required.
+If materials are being supplied free of charge a materials transfer agreement may be required.

 Where the company partner is not providing a financial contribution, nor claiming costs as part of a service to be provided to the applicant, or costs for supplying materials, but is just supportive of the research and providing a letter of support, then the application does not need to be submitted under the ICF.